Keem321/tcg-inventory-management/client/README.md

+# TODO

+Make sure the frontend is using ES Modules (import and export) Make sure the backend is using CommonJS (const and module.exports)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.